jharahul968/python-task/README.md

 For transformation, it is simply demonstrated by calculating fahrenheit value of celsius value in max temperature.

+Also, this code demonstrates clean coding technique and scores 10/10 in pylint check.
+All the functions include their docstring and required information.

 ## Installation and Usage

 1. Cloning the project